SSNIT to save US$17 million through merger with NIA

-The Social Security and National insurance Trust (SSNIT) on Monday, June 28,2021 began integrating and harmonising its database with the National Identification Authority (NIA).
+The Social Security and National insurance Trust (SSNIT) on Monday, June 28,2021 began integrating and harmonizing its database with the National Identification Authority (NIA).

 The integration of the databases of the two institutions would save SSNIT US$ 17 million for halting the printing of new biometric cards to its Members.